qurafa/MASS-RCC/README.md

 # MASS RCC

- The only set scene is the RCC test scene , you can run the scene to see the added features.
+ The only set scene is the RCC test scene , you can run the scene to see the different features.

  *General Controls*
  - You are able to switch vessels from the BOAT to the AUV by holding the SPACE-BAR key.